AOP-PHP/AOP/doc/Contents/chapter2.md

 *    \namespaceOne\namespaceTwo\MyClass->myMethod() will be triggered while calling the method myMethod of any instance of the class MyClass in the namespace \namespaceOne\namespaceTwo.

-If you want to work on properties, the syntax for methods is to be considered, you simply have to ommit the final parenthesis.
+If you want to work on properties the syntax for methods is to be considered, you simply have to omit the final parenthesis.

 eg :